Pat McBride: International career

-Coaching
+Coaching career

 After retiring as a player, McBride became the assistant coach to Head Coach Bob Guelker at Southern Illinois University at Edwardsville where he helped the team achieve an undefeated season and the first NCAA College Division National Championship in 1972.
 The SIUE team was ranked the number one team in the United States by the NSCAA when the 1973 season began.
 He went on to become the head coach of the Major Indoor Soccer League (MISL) expansion team St. Louis Steamers in 1979.
-He coached the team for most of two seasons, earning MISL coach of the year for the 1979–1980 season and being fired in the 1980–1981 post-season over a contract dispute.
+He coached the team for most of two seasons, earning MISL coach of the year for the 1979–1980 season and being fired in the 1980–1981 postseason over a contract dispute.
 McBride returned as coach in 1985 and remained through the 1985–1986 season.
 Between his two stints with St Louis, McBride also coached the Kansas City Comets (MISL).
 The team hired him on December 27, 1981, and fired him on December 24, 1984.

 He was inducted into the U.S. National Soccer Hall of Fame in 1994.

+Death

+McBride died on December 11, 2024, at the age of 81.